 A few key takeaways regarding images on Amazon product detail pages:

-- Amazon measures the user’s time on a page.
-Longer duration is better.
-You know what makes for a longer visit?
-More pictures zoomable pictures and ones that really show important details.
+- Amazon measures the user’s time on a page, and longer duration is better.
+More pictures zoomable pictures that show important details make for longer visits.

 - Follow Amazon’s rules.
-Submitting pictures that are not in line with Amazon’s guidelines will result in Amazon suppressing your listing, which means no sales and you’ll have to re-submit your listing.
-Save yourself the hassle and get it right the first time (and do so with all listing elements, not just images).
+Submitting pictures that are not in line with Amazon’s guidelines will result in Amazon suppressing your listing.

 - For tiered money-off promos, create stackable offers that will apply in increasing order.
 For example, buy 5 items and get $5 off, and buy 10 items and get $10 off.

 - Try BOGO promos where instead of getting a second of the same product free or at a lesser price, you attach a different item for the freebie or discount.
 If enough buyers partake, you’ll find yourself with those two products linked and suggested in the Frequently Bought Together section.

 - Create a Sale: Technically not a promotion, you can create a sale using the FBA Inventory Age report and Amazon will recommend a price point that should help you sell more (you can also just lower the price but Amazon gives no recommendation in that case).